 Look interested, be interested

-During your interview, you should be in a constant state of interaction with what you hear; write down responses in your notes and use them to generate additional questions.
+During your interview, you should be in a constant state of interaction with what you hear.
+Write down responses in your notes and use them to generate additional questions.
 Ask yourself: Is this the answer I want?
 Do I understand this?
 How will I use this?
 Once the interview is over, it may be very difficult to go back for a second one.
 If you have done your research but the source is not telling you what you had expected, do not panic, give up or change the subject – go with it.
-Respond to their new perspectives and ask follow-ups.
+Respond to their new perspectives and ask follow-up questions.
 Do not try and shoehorn a source into a preconceived story.
 The surprise might turn into a better story in the end.
-If it does not, you can later return to your original theme.
-Do not get aggressive with your source, even if the interview isn't going as well as you hoped or the interviewee is rude.
+If it does not, you can return to your original theme later.
+Do not get aggressive with your source, even if the interview is not going as well as you hoped or the interviewee is rude.

 Tell the story as it is

 Good journalists will use sources’ material honestly.
 Obviously, you should not tell lies about what was said during the interview.
-Nor can you alter the sense of a question or reply after the interview is over, by 'taking a quote out of context'.
+Nor can you alter the sense of a question or reply after the interview is over, by taking a quote out of context.
 Be especially careful when you have to move answers from the sequence in which they occurred in the original interview.
-It's easy to distort truth accidentally through clumsy juxtaposition.
+It is easy to distort truth accidentally through clumsy juxtaposition.
 Tell your story, and then give the response of those the story concerns.
 Audiences are intelligent; they will know where the truth lies.